nramenta/flow/README.md

 ## Operators

-In addtition to short-circuiting, boolean operators `or` and `and` returns one of their operands.
+In addition to short-circuiting, boolean operators `or` and `and` returns one of their operands.
 This means you can, for example, do the following:

     Status: {{ user.status or "default value" }}

+Note that the strings `'0'` and `''` are considered to be false.
+See the section on branching for more information.
+This behavior is consistent with the way PHP treats strings in a boolean context.

 Furthermore, comparison operators can take multiple operands: